danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 Carrying out database migrations manually is very problematic, sure you could use a tool like [phpMyAdmin](https://www.phpmyadmin.net/) or [pgAdmin](https://www.pgadmin.org/)  to alter your tables, but picture this scenario - You've done a lot of migrations manually with a graphical tool or from the command line and then you realized that your initial database design was better than the one you have currently, so you decide to go three steps back to the previous state of your database.

  How do you go back when you have no previous history of your schema at that point in time?
 If you don't have a good memory or you didn't document that information down, you're screwed.
-You either have to design it again or design that table or tables(s) again depending on the size of your database and how much you deviated from that migration
+You either have to design the whole database again or some table(s)  again depending on the size of your database and how much has changed.

 This is what Flask Migrate (and other solutions for other web frameworks) are good at, with Flask migrate you can easily switch between older and newer versions of your database state at anytime.
 It's just like a mini `git` for your database.